-1 - Installation CD

-Contains drivers and soare needed to setup the motherboard.

-1 - User Manual

-Contains Information needed to properly install and configure your EVGA Motherboard.
+1 - Installation CD \bigcirc Contains drivers that are needed to setup the motherboard.
+TEV3A H 1 - User Manual Contains Information needed to properly install and configure your EVGA Motherboard.

 Hardware Installation

 This section will guide you through the installation of the motherboard.
 The topics covered in this section are: